primercuervo/Documentation_test/tutor04.rst

 A5: 0 X 1 = 1 X 0 = 0                        A10: 0 + 1 = 1 + 0 = 1
 ========================                    =====================

-Basic operations and Logic gates
+Basic Operations and Logic Gates
 ================================

 These axioms are the principles of the operations.
 We will see the three basic operations that are the AND, OR and NOT operations.
 For that we will use two Boolean variables a and b that can assume 0 and 1, or false and true.

 For the construction of digital systems we use logic gates.
 There are three basic logic gates and others are formed with a combination of them.
 These gates can be realized in the real world with electronic circuits with transistors or FET’s.

-AND operation
+AND Operation
 -------------

 c = a AND b = a X b,